mdevilliers/redishappy/readme.md

 ### Defaults

+Installing using the deb package will set the following defaults -

-Installs to /opt/redishappy
+Installs to /usr/bin/redis-haproxy

-Configuration to /var/redishappy
+Configuration to /etc/redishappy-haproxy

-Logs to file in /var/redishappy/logs
+Logs to file in /var/log/redishappy-haproxy

 Warnings, Errors got to syslog